 tavgeraa@gmail.com

-Zeev H. Erlich (Zhabo) Erlich and Meir Rotter
+Zeev H. Erlich (Zhabo) and Meir Rotter

-Four Samaritan Menorahs in the village of Haja in Samaria
+Four Samaritan Menorahs from the Village of Haja, Samaria

-This paper describes discovery of four ancient menorahs inscribed on stone that were discovered during a tour conducted by the authors in the village of 'Haja' in Samaria.
-These four "Menorahs" join another "Menorah" that was discovered in the village in the past, and was published by Yuval Peleg.
-This brings the number of "Menorahs" we know in this village to five.
-The paper analyzes the known history of the village of 'Haja', and also analyzes the rich finds of the ancient menorahs inscribed on stones in the village.
-Combining these two analyzes with information from the historical sources about the village and its surroundings in the Byzantine period and the early Muslim period, expands the knowledge about the village and its surroundings and the use of ancient menorahs inscribed on stones in the Roman-Byzantine period.
+This paper describes the discovery of four ancient menorahs inscribed on stone that were discovered during a tour conducted by the authors in the village of Haja, Samaria.
+These four menorahs join another that was previously discovered here, published by Yuval Peleg, bringing the total number to five.
+This paper combines analyzes of the known history of Haja and the ancient menorahs inscribed on stones with information from historical sources on the village and its surroundings during the Byzantine and early Muslim period, expanding our knowledge on both the locality and use of these artifacts during the Roman-Byzantine period.

 Keywords: Haja village, seven-branched menorah, Samaritan menorahs, menorahs frame